dominictarr/ticket-auth/README.md

 which is also a redirect to the rest of the app (though it could easily be a redirect to edit your newly created profile)

-This is exactly like tearing off the ticket and givening you back the ticket stub when you enter the theater.
+This is exactly like tearing off the ticket and giving you back the ticket stub when you enter the theater.
 Possession of the ticket stub shows you are authorized to see the movie.